 - Revisit remote work setups and see if there are new/additional needs for faculty who cannot access their labs consistently

 We realize these are difficult questions, and how to address them will depend on your individual institution’s situation.
 With this in mind, EAB is offering a service where one of our experts will audit your lab ramp down plan across these and other critical questions.
 You will receive a custom report that details the strengths of your plan, areas for improvement, and peer comparisons for reference.
 The report will also include EAB resources from various other university functions to ensure research plans align with university-wide goals.

 We are offering this service regardless of your current operating status, with the hope that you don’t have to deploy your ramp down plan again.
-To participate in the audit, please contact your Strategic Leader, whose information you can find on your MyEAB Dashboard.
+To participate in the audit, please contact your Strategic Leader.